JuliaLang/www.julialang.org/jsoc/gsoc/tables.md

 **Difficulty**: Medium

+**Duration**: 350 hours

 *FlashFill* is mechanism for creating data manipulation pipelines using programming by example (PBE).
 As an example see this [implementation in Microsoft Excel](https://support.microsoft.com/en-us/office/using-flash-fill-in-excel-3f9bcf1e-db93-4890-94a0-1578341f73f7).
-We want a version of Flashfill that can work against Julia tabular data structures, such as DataFrames and Tables.
+We want a version of Flashfill that can work against Julia tabular data structures, such as DataFrames and Tables.jl.

 **Resources**:
 @@tight-list